 Some observations:

-Variant 1 is based on pure signalling without provisioning needs.
+Variant 1 is based on pure signalling without provisioning needs either at the MGC or MG.

-Variant 2 is typically used when call control signalling either does not support signalling of DiffServ values at all, or when local DiffServ mapping is applied.
+Variant 2 is typically used when call control signalling either does not support signalling of DiffServ values or when a local DiffServ translation is applied.
+In this case, the QoS marking is provisioned at the MGC, and the MGC provides the DiffServ mapping.

-{Editor’s note: This variant can describe two quite different cases.
-The first part appears to be an indirect variant – like variant 3.
-The second part is like the second bullet in Variant 3 i.e., has both provisioned values (local mapping) and direct signalling.
-It needs to be further clarified.}
+{Editor’s note: Further clarification of the term “provisioning” in terms of whether the priority marking is carried in the bearer part of the call control or not is needed for Variants 1 and 2.
+In addition, definition of these variants should be included.}

-I.2.2 Indirect signalling: QoS marking codepoint indirectly signalled via H.248
+I.2.3 Bearer independent H.248 signalling

 The DiffServ codepoint for a particular packet bearer traffic class might be also provisioned at MG level (see Figure I.2).